BenStottandMay/BenStottandMay/README.md

 - 👋 Hi, I’m @BenStottandMay, specialist softwaredev recruiter for the DACH region here at Stott and May
 - 👀 I’m interested in Java, Spring, AWS
-- 🌱 I’m currently looking for Java developers and sofware engineers
+- 🌱 I’m currently looking for Java developers and Software Engineers
 - 💞️ I’m looking to connect java developers with market leaders within the tech scene.
 - 📫 How to reach me: ben.fox@stottandmay.com +498954198989  https://www.linkedin.com/in/ben-fox-662708169/